DavidNix/sign-wave/README.md

 * The `store` package uses a service object pattern so the methods do not have `*sql.DB` in its signature.
 This decouples the sql database in case we want to migrate to another database.

 ### Areas of Improvement (aside from this being an experiment)
+* Pass contexts and listen for cancellation.
-* The `store` package methods often take an `int64` id as arguments.
+* The `store` package methods take an `int64` id as arguments.
 This is error prone as it's easy to mix up ids.
-Instead, use a custom type for each id.
+Instead, use a custom type for each id, e.g. `SignatureID`, `PrivateKeyID`, etc.
+* Monitor query performance and add missing indexes.